 All Pacific Northwest steelhead are rainbow trout that live most of their lives in the Pacific Ocean, where they grow larger and stronger than any trout you can catch in a lake.

-In the Columbia River, I will use a variety of lures and baits to entice these fish to bite during the summer run.
-These steelhead are more active and often a bit bigger than their cold winter brothers.
+I have many different lures and baits to entice steelhead to bite during the summer run in the Columbia River.
+These summer steelhead are more active and slightly larger than their winter counterparts.

+Here’s some helpful info on summer steelhead.
 Summer steelhead range from five to twenty pounds, with some even larger than that.
-They like to make long, peeling runs and acrobatic leaps from the water, which makes steelhead such a great fight on lightweight tackle.
+They like to make long, peeling runs and acrobatic leaps from the water.
+All these factors make steelhead a great fight on lightweight tackle.

 At Marvin’s Guide Service, we offer steelhead fishing from June through September.
 We often fish throughout the Columbia River from Portland to Hood River.
-Be sure to bring your camera: The scenery is amazing.
+Please be sure to bring your camera, because the scenery is amazing.